valthoraval/OBD/src/docs/2_1_overview.md

 - Deploy a Big Data Processing Platform on the Cloud
 - Implement the distribution of data wrangling/cleaning and training machine learning algorithms using PyData stack, Jupyter notebooks and Dask

-## Quizz

-I'll try to propose some quizz to be sure you're following!

 ## Program